junxit/us-congress-bills-112/bill.md

 - **(a)** *Commodity futures trading commission* Section 2(a)(1) of the Commodity Exchange Act (7 U.S.C.
 2(a)(1)) is amended by adding at the end the following:
   > - **(J)**
-  >   - **(i)** Notwithstanding any other provision of this Act, the Commission may exempt, in whole or in part, a person from the registration and related regulatory requirements of this Act if and to the extent that the Commission determines that—
+  >   - **(i)** Notwithstanding any other provision of this Act, the Commission may exempt, in whole or in part, a person from the registration and related regulatory requirements of this Act that were added by title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act if and to the extent that the Commission determines that—
   >     - **(I)** the person is subject to comprehensive supervision and regulation under a regulatory scheme administered by another regulatory authority or the appropriate governmental authorities in the person’s home country that is comparable to the relevant provisions of this Act,
   >     - **(II)** adequate information-sharing arrangements are in effect between the Commission and the other regulatory authority, and
   >     - **(III)** the exemption would be consistent with the public interest.
-  >   - **(ii)** The Commission may condition any such exemption on compliance with all or any part of the alternate regulatory scheme, and on such other terms as the Commission determines appropriate, and may deem any noncompliance with the altrernate regulatory scheme or other terms a violation of the corresponding provisions of this Act.
+  >   - **(ii)** The Commission may condition any such exemption on compliance with all or any part of the alternate regulatory scheme, and on such other terms as the Commission determines appropriate, and may deem any noncompliance with the alternate regulatory scheme or other terms a violation of the corresponding provisions of this Act.

 - **(b)** *Securities and exchange commission* The Securities Exchange Act of 1934 (15 U.S.C.
-78m) is amended by inserting after section 4C the following:
+78m) is amended by inserting after section 4E the following:
-  > ## § 4D.
+  > ## § 4F.
 Exemptive authority
   >
-  > - **(a)** Notwithstanding any other provision of this Act, the Commission may exempt, in whole or in part, a person from the registration and related regulatory requirements of this Act if and to the extent that the Commission determines that—
+  > - **(a)** *In general* Notwithstanding any other provision of this Act, the Commission may exempt, in whole or in part, a person from the registration and related regulatory requirements of this Act that were added by title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act if and to the extent that the Commission determines that—
   >   - **(1)** the person is subject to comprehensive supervision and regulation under a regulatory scheme administered by another regulatory authority or the appropriate governmental authorities in the person’s home country that is comparable to the relevant provisions of this Act;
   >   - **(2)** adequate information-sharing arrangements are in effect with the other regulatory authority; and
   >   - **(3)** the exemption would be consistent with the protection of investors.
-  > - **(b)** The Commission may condition any such exemption on compliance with all or any part of the alternate regulatory scheme, and such other terms as the Commission determines appropriate, and may deem any noncompliance with the alternate regulatory scheme or other terms a violation of the corresponding provisions of this Act.
+  > - **(b)** *Condition on Compliance* The Commission may condition any such exemption on compliance with all or any part of the alternate regulatory scheme, and such other terms as the Commission determines appropriate, and may deem any noncompliance with the alternate regulatory scheme or other terms a violation of the corresponding provisions of this Act.